DEFOLIATION IN COTTON: USE A ‘TEAM’ APPROACH FOR OPTIMAL APPLICATIONS

 ENVIRONMENT

-Assessing the environment and crop condition is the next step after using visual inspection techniques.
-Weather conditions at the time of the application of defoliants and three to five days following the application have a significant impact on cotton response to the application.
+Assessing the environment and crop condition is the next step.
+Weather conditions at the time of defoliation, and three to five days following, have significant impact on cotton response.

-Crop condition: Defoliation works best in mature, well-fruited, uniform plants that are cutout but not completely inactive.
-The plant’s nutrient supply, especially nitrogen, should be exhausted, and the crop shouldn’t be under any drought stress.
-If these crop conditions are ignored and defoliants are applied to drought-stressed crops with tough foliage, results will likely be poor.
+• Crop condition: Plants shouldn’t be under drought stress.
+If defoliants are applied to drought-stressed crops with tough foliage, results will likely be poor.

-Weather conditions: Harvest aids are most effective when temperature, sunlight intensity and relative humidity are high.
-A night temperature warmer than 60 F is especially important.
-For temperatures warmer than 60 F, the rate of leaf drop roughly doubles for each 10-degree rise in temperature.
+• Weather conditions: Cotton harvest aids are most effective when temperature, sunlight intensity and relative humidity are high.
+A night temperature warmer than 60 degrees F is especially important.
+For temperatures warmer than 60 degrees F, the rate of leaf drop roughly doubles for each 10-degree rise in temperature.
 At least one full day of clear weather following application is necessary to optimize leaf drop.

 APPLICATION